Composition

 JABALPURWALA, Inez

-In 2007, Inez was named one of Canada’s Most Powerful Women: Top 100 by the Women’s Executive Network, in the “Trailblazers and Trendsetters Category”.
-She received this recognition again in 2016.
+Inez was named one of Canada’s Most Powerful Women: Top 100 by the Women’s Executive Network, in the “Trailblazers and Trendsetters Category” in 2007, and again in 2016 and 2022.
+She is a recipient of the King Charles III Coronation Medal.

 Academic Staff Representatives